Enjoy the gardens

-Coming out of the enclosed garden, the original entrance was from the driveway sweeping down from your right (the gates were originally to your left).
-Imagine riding through the gates and dismounting from your horse on the mounting block to start your visit.
+Coming out of the enclosed garden, the original garden and house entrance was from the driveway to your right (the gates were originally to your left).
+Imagine riding through the gates and dismounting your horse onto the mounting block to start your visit.

 Long herbaceous border

-This was a period when many newly discovered exotic trees and other plants were being collected and planted in gardens.
-Significant planting was carried out during the ownership of Victorian naturalist Prideaux John Selby who had a great interest in trees.
-Although many of the finest trees were uprooted in the hurricane of 1987, it is still an ideal place to enjoy a gentle stroll; sit down and have a picnic; take in the views or simply relax in a deckchair and listen to the sound of the wind in the trees or birds singing.
+This was a period when many newly discovered ‘exotic’ trees and other plants were being collected and planted in wealthy gardens.
+Significant planting was carried out during the ownership of Victorian naturalist Prideaux John Selby who had a great interest in trees and sadly, a number of them were uprooted in the 1987 hurricane.
+However, a number of fine specimens have survived and other trees planted since.
+It is a lovely place to enjoy a gentle stroll, sit in the shade and have a picnic, take in the views or simply relax in a deckchair and listen to the sounds of birdsong and leaves rustling in the breeze.

-A lost garden
+The South Lake - A lost garden

 For opening times, please click here.
 Some areas may have to close at short notice due to weather / ground conditions.
 Parts of the gardens are closed during the winter months.